 As you can see, we are heavily supporting this trend through both our content acquisition technologies as well as our ever-growing roster of cloud-based services, including distribution.

 This is a trend that’s been gaining momentum.
 Livestream shopping is being used by brands from around the world to help sell products.
 This is sometimes done in conjunction with influencers.
 Brands want to create as interactive experience as possible and one that’s as immersive as possible, too.
 This requires reliable, high-quality live video to do so and at a price point that’s realistic.
-This is a trend we expect to grow and grow significantly.
+This is a media industry trend we expect to grow and grow significantly.

 It’s fair to say neither 360 content nor virtual reality has taken off at the speed some predicted but that’s changing.
 There are key differences between the two technologies.
 Virtual reality allows users to move about in a fully generated virtual world and to interact with things in that world as you do so.
 360 video uses a fixed camera position so users cannot change that position – instead simple controls provide a 360 view.
 At the moment, many argue that we’re not quite there yet in terms of VR and the full immersion, but it’s close.
 Both technologies offer many opportunities, VR across gaming, of course, but more widely across sales and marketing, too, where 360 video has a clear role to play.
 A prime example of this is virtual tours of houses – or boats, planes, cars, commercial properties and so on – to help sell those items.
 Fashion shows are another great example.
 This is a space in which our technology has a clear role to play as development continues.